Schrausser/PRM/README.md

 # PRM
 Permutation Methods Calculator `PRM` (in development).
-Android application for the calculation of permutation tests, see Schrausser (1996, 2022), Edgington & Onghena (2007) or Scambor & Schrausser (2023).
+Android application for the calculation of permutation tests, see Schrausser (1996, 1998a, b, 2022), Edgington & Onghena (2007) or Scambor & Schrausser (2023).

 ![figure.\label{pic0}](pic0.jpg)